-Currently enrolled students will select courses for the next academic year in the spring following the end of the 3rd quarter marking period.
-Students will receive a course card which will include all core class and elective requirements for the next grade as well as informational videos and resources from the school counseling office.
-Students will meet with all current teachers during a scheduled, in class, course card signing day to receive their course recommendations for the following year.
-Recommendations by teachers will be based on a student's performance in the current course.
-If a student /parent disagrees with a teacher recommendation or a student does not meet prerequisites for a particular course, the issue should be addressed directly with the teacher.
+Currently enrolled students will select courses for the next academic year during the 3rd quarter marking period.
+The current subject teacher will choose core class selections for the following year and recommendations by teachers will be based on a student's performance in the current course.
+Elective courses can be requested through the elective teacher, school counselor, or the Assistant Principal for Academic Affairs.
+The Electives Catalog will guide students to course descriptions on elective prerequisites and the registration requirements.

+If a student/parent disagrees with a teacher's recommendation or a student does not meet the prerequisites for a particular course, the issue should be addressed directly with the teachers.
 Consultation with the assigned school counselor is acceptable if a resolution cannot be reached with the teacher.

-Course cards must be signed by both the student and a parent/guardian prior to submission to the assigned counselor.
-Course requests must also be submitted through the PowerSchool scheduling portal by a designated deadline in order to complete the course selection process.
-It should be noted that the selection of certain courses does not guarantee that the student will receive these courses on his schedule.
-Course availability is dependent on interest from the student body, individual course schedules, capacity and staffing.
-If any scheduling conflicts arise, students will be contacted through their school assigned e-mail addresses from their assigned counselor or school administrator over the summer.
-Students that do not reply to school outreach regarding scheduling conflicts will automatically have course selections chosen for them.
+Once the course selection period has concluded, students will receive a course card with all core and elective classes requested.
+At that point, students will submit course requests through the PowerSchool scheduling portal by a designated deadline to complete the course selection process.
+It should be noted that the selection of specific courses does not guarantee that the student will receive these courses on his schedule.
+Course availability is dependent on interest from the student body, individual course schedules, capacity, and staffing.
+If scheduling conflicts arise, students will be contacted through their school-assigned e-mail addresses from their assigned counselor or school administrator.
+Students who do not reply to school outreach regarding scheduling conflicts will automatically have course selections chosen for them.